neurogeom/CAR/docs/2-CAR-WS.md

 CAR-WS and CAR-VR clients share the same codebase based on Qt 4.7.3.
 You can refer to the following tutorials to compile.

-- [On Linux](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/Build-Vaa3D-on-Linux): Build CAR-VR-WS with MSVC and QMake.
+- [On Linux](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/Build-Vaa3D-on-Linux): Build CAR-VR-WS with C++ and QMake.
-- [On Windows](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/Build-Vaa3D-on-Windows-(QMake)): Build CAR-VR-WS with LLVM and QMake.
+- [On Windows](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/Build-Vaa3D-on-Windows-(QMake)): Build CAR-VR-WS with MSVC and QMake.

 </details>